“I would walk 10,000 miles for your love, cos you’re my everything, in this complicated life…” ‘Conversations’ – Mutt featuring Kevin King 2010.

 The camp ground/ parking area at Entrain Festival – New Zealand, New Years 1996/1997

 The idea and the vibe of the festival was certainly cool and had the right idea – but despite it being different from anything I had experienced before – I didn’t find myself all that into it.
 The music was mostly Trance and Happy Hardcore which wasn’t exactly ‘me’.
 The site felt too small and music clashes between ‘zones’ were inevitable.
 Overall though, we had a fun night, and the next day was spent sheltering from the sun in the tent and trying to get some sleep as we were exhausted from our travels and from dancing all night.

-When we eventually left to hitch back to Picton, Johnse and I headed off seperately from the others so as to ensure a quicker ride.
+When we eventually left to hitch back to Picton, Johnse and I headed off separately from the others so as to ensure a quicker ride.
 We were so tired and hungry, dusty and hot when we got there that we booked ourselves into the closest B&B we could find and bought a hot pie from the bakery next door for dinner.
 A hot shower plus a soft bed felt like heaven to my body that had been sleeping rough the last three nights!